A chronology of key events:

 1996 - Democratic Party general election victory tainted by accusations of fraud.

 1997 - Leka, son of late King Zog, returns from exile in bid to take throne.
 Referendum on restoration of monarchy fails.
-He is accused of trying to stir up an armed insurrection and flees back into exile.
+He is accused of trying to stir up an armed insurrection and goes back into exile.

 Fraudulent pyramid investment schemes collapse, costing thousands of Albanians their savings and triggering anti-government protests.